 Marc is a European and UK Patent Attorney.
 He has a wealth of experience in the biotechnology and life sciences fields.
-Following the completion of a PhD focussing on cellular signal transduction and the molecular control of the cell division cycle Marc worked as a senior scientist at GlaxoSmithKline Plc for over three years and was head of the cell biology group at Millennium Pharmaceuticals (UK) for two years.
+Following the completion of a PhD focusing on cellular signal transduction and the molecular control of the cell division cycle Marc worked as a senior scientist at GlaxoSmithKline Plc for over three years and was head of the cell biology group at Millennium Pharmaceuticals (UK) for two years.
 During his time as a research scientist in the pharmaceutical industry Marc gained a significant insight into the drug discovery and development process and acted as senior and lead biologist on several discovery projects focusing on inhibitors of intracellular kinase targets for neurology and oncology indications.
 Subsequently, Marc qualified as a patent attorney in 2008 and has over fourteen years' experience advising clients in patent matters.
 Marc obtained the UK Higher Courts Litigation Certificate in 2014.

 Marc's extensive patent experience concentrates on technologies relating to genomics, biochemistry, antibodies, molecular biology and cell biology.
 Over the course of his career as a patent attorney Marc has been involved in a number of high profile cases in seminal life science technologies including antibody humanisation (CDR grafting), nucleic acid microarrays, RNAi, induced pluripotent stem cells and more recently genome manipulation and gene editing - particularly CRISPR.